sharozhaseeb/K-means-Image-Compression/README.md

 Reducing the number of different colors reduce the size of the image a lot as the pixels can be mapped as a vector corresponding to a single RGB value rather than all pixels having unique values.
 I have used skimage for image input output & sklearn.cluster for kmeans algorithm.

-#To run the program following dependencies should be added;
+# To run the program following dependencies should be added;
-pip install sklearn
+pip install sklearn\n
-pip install skimage
+pip install skimage\n
-##Make sure the correct path is added where you are placing your image files.
+## Make sure the correct path is added where you are placing your image files.